top of page

 There is the inherent challenge of trying to solve a problem using only the most basic of tools.

 It is my passion to recreate ancient Pictish artwork from the stone carvings and jewllery, bringing the old medium back to life in leather, and to research and produce historic replicas based on archaeological finds.
+I am also able to do this with my tattoo work, in order to connect with Pictish culture through body art using the same symbols and carvings from the time and the same methods.
 See my Pictish living history work here.

 Another passion is building leather boats.
 I have helped to build and sail a 40ft long leather catamaran boat in Norway and now build traditional hide coracles here in Scotland alongside other craftsfolk, both of which you can read about in my blog and see in my gallery here.